 We got an email last week from someone who lost a friend.
-Not just any friend, her best friend.
+Not just any friend died, her best friend died.
 The kind of friend that is family.
 You know the kind of friend I mean.
 Here is a little clip from her email:

 I have had a terrible time finding anything online about losing your best friend.
 She was my closest, dearest friend for 25+ years.
 We lived less than a mile apart.
 We were like Oprah and Gayle best friends, you know?
 We vacationed together, etc. She was never married and I’m divorced, so we didn’t have the distraction of families.
 I have a son but she was childless and loved my son like her own.
 He’s grown, though, so we were able to hang out daily as best friends often do when they’re younger, before marriages, etc.

 Do you have any suggestions for me?
 I can’t be the only person dealing with this.

 Of course she is right, we know she is certainly not the only person dealing with this.
 Yet off the top of my head, I couldn’t remember reading many articles specifically on coping when a best friend dies.
 This, of course, inspired me to do a Google search to see what’s out there.
 That turned up a few sites on losing a pet (your other best friend) . . .

 What struck me most was the simultaneous lack of information on the topic, coupled with an overabundance of vague, generalized crap grief advice.
 Articles that are so broad and empty that you could title them “dealing with the loss of _________”, fill that blank in with just about anything, and have it work.
 I don’t know why that continues to surprise me – it was the whole reason we started What’s Your Grief – but it does.